 Does Medicare enrollment impact my HSA eligibility?

 Yes.
-In order to open an HSA, you cannot have any health insurance other than an HSA-eligible HDHP.
+To open an HSA account, you cannot have any health insurance other than an HSA-eligible HDHP.
 Since Medicare Parts A and B are both considered another type of health insurance, enrolling in either would make you ineligible to open a new account and affect your ability to contribute.

 Can I continue to contribute to my HSA once I’m enrolled in Medicare?